How to add more solar panels

 Energy needs

-New panels need space
+New panels require space

 Upgrade and compatibility of solar panels